Naveenkumar-N25/Breast-Cancer-Prediction-/README.md

 # Breast-Cancer-Prediction-
-Breast Cancer Prediction is a project that i have made in the Internship Program in a period 1 month offered by Edunet
+Breast Cancer Prediction is a project that i have made in the period of a month in Internship Program offered by Edunet